vetcoders/CodeScribe/CONTRIBUTING.md

 repository Discussions tab; feel free to start a thread if you have questions about the architecture or packaging.

-Thanks again for helping us keep VistaScribe reliable for the Vista desktop clients!
+Thanks again for helping us keep CodeScribe reliable for the Vista desktop clients!